-- Bastian Buck, Chief of Standards, and Jessica Hardy, Secretary to the Board, provided an update on - the revision of the following GRI governance documents: GSSB ToR; Due Process Protocol; DPOC - 145 Tor; and GSSB self-assessment.
+- Bastian Buck, Chief of Standards, and Jessica Hardy, Secretary to the Board, provided an update on - the revision of the following GRI governance documents: GSSB ToR; Due Process Protocol; DPOC - 147 Tor; and GSSB self-assessment.

-- Overall, there is a need to simplify and condense the language to reduce complexity while the - 147 formatting of the governance documents can be improved to make them more accessible.
-The SD - clarified the following points in response to GSSB questions and comments: - In terms of GSSB involvement in the review process, as this is a complete rewrite, the GSSB will not be tracking individual amendments, but their views and input will be taken into consideration, and a summary of changes will be provided. - XBRL should be considered, so flexible wording is required. - GSSB self-assessment will be issued around June 2024, and the results will be shared with DPOC and the GRI Supervisory Board.
+- Overall, there is a need to simplify and condense the language to reduce complexity while the - formatting of the governance documents can be improved to make them more accessible.
+The SD - clarified the following points in response to GSSB questions and comments: - In terms of GSSB involvement in the review process, as this is a complete rewrite, the Governance team will not be tracking individual amendments, but their views and input will be taken into consideration, and a summary of changes will be provided. - XBRL should be considered, so flexible wording is required. - GSSB self-assessment will be issued around June 2024, and the results will be shared with DPOC and the GRI Supervisory Board. - The GSSB will be provided with the proposed revised GRI governance documents for input before eventual approval.